Feluda: Music

-In a collaborative album brought out in 1996 by HMV, Kabir Suman sings a 'Feludar Gaan' (Feluda's song).
+In a collaborative album brought out in 1996 by His Master's Voice, Kabir Suman sings a 'Feludar Gaan' (Feluda's song).
 The song written by Kabir Suman was first publicised at Sandesh magazine on the special Feluda 30 issue released in December 1995 on the completion of 30 years of Feluda stories.
-Later in a collaborative album by HMV Choto Boro Miley (1996) the song was composed and performed by three-legend singer-songwriter Kabir Suman, Nachiketa Chakraborty and Anjan Dutt.
+Later, in a collaborative album by His Master's Voice, Choto Boro Miley (1996), the song was composed and performed by three-legend singer-songwriter Kabir Suman, Nachiketa Chakraborty and Anjan Dutt.

 Later many of Bengali songs have references and symbols of Feluda franchise including "Calcium" by Anjan Dutt from the album Purono Guitar (1995).

 Documentary

-A Bengali documentary film Feluda: 50 Years Of Ray's Detective in 2019 was directed by Sagnik Chatterjee.
+A Bengali documentary film Feluda: 50 Years of Ray's Detective in 2019 was directed by Sagnik Chatterjee.
 This is the first biopic of India based on a fictional character.
 This film was released on 7 June 2019.

 In Pujabarshiki

-Nearly every Feluda story was published annually in the Pujabarshiki Desh (the edition of Desh commemorating the Durgapuja published every year).
-Thereafter the stories were published as hard-back editions by Ananda Publishers.
-Some of the stories were published originally in Sandesh, a children's magazine co-edited by Satyajit Ray.
-In 2015 Feluda celebrates his 50 th years after appearance.
+Nearly every Feluda story was published annually in the Pujabarshiki Sandesh and Desh(the edition of desh and sandesh commemorating the Durgapuja published every year).
+Thereafter the stories were published as hard-back editions by Ananda Publishers.In 2015 Feluda celebrates his 50 th years after appearance.
 This is printed as 'Feluda 50' in anandamela.